carlosafonso/laravel-crud/README.md

 }
 ```

+### CrudModelInterface
+This library expects all related models to implement `Afonso\LvCrud\Models\CrudModelInterface`.
+You can either do this for all models or just implement this on a base model class that you will later extend and override if necessary.

 ### HTML/JSON support
 By default, CRUD controllers support both JSON and HTML responses.
 This behavior can be tuned by overriding the following functions: